Tour Croatia+ trip

 DAY 7

-Visit the Roman amphitheatre in Pula and extraordinary Brijuni Islands National Park
+Roman Amphitheatre in Pula and Brijuni Islands National Park

 Overnight in Rovinj.